 Marshal Randall Huff serves as the United States Marshal for the District of Wyoming.
 He was confirmed by the United States Senate, then appointed by President Donald J. Trump on July 9, 2019.
 Marshal Huff brings a variety of law enforcement and management skills from prior employment.
-From 2012 to 2019 he worked for the State of Wyoming managing a statewide group of information technology security technicians implementing end-point technology needs for numerous State of Wyoming agencies including law enforcement and correctional facilities.

 Robert Anthony Dixon

 Robert Anthony Dixon, aka Tony, was appointed to serve as the fifth U.S. Marshal for the United States Marshals Service for the Superior Court of the District of Columbia on December 5, 2019.
 He began his more than 35 year law enforcement career as a Criminal Investigator with the U.S. Department of Labor (DOL).

 Robert Don Ladner, Jr.